TV and film writers authorize strike over pay, other issues - KESQ

 TV and film writers authorize strike over pay, other issues

-LOS ANGELES (AP) — Unionized film and television writers have voted overwhelmingly to give their leaders the authority to call a strike if a new contract agreement is not reached with producers.
+LOS ANGELES (AP) — Unionized film and television writers have voted overwhelmingly to give their leaders the authority to call a strike if they’re unable to reach an agreement on a new contract.

 “Our membership has spoken,” the email said.
 “You have expressed your collective strength, solidarity, and the demand for meaningful change in overwhelming numbers.”